 The Sexual Misconduct Campus Climate Survey is being conducted by [INSTITUTION].
 The purpose of the study is to provide information about the behaviors and perceptions that current students have related to [INSTITUTION].
 You will be asked to complete a questionnaire concerning: relationships, sexual experiences, experiences with dating violence, and perceptions about safety at [INSTITUTION] during the last 12 months.
 The questionnaire should take approximately 15-20 minutes to complete.
 All of the information provided in the questionnaire will be anonymous.

 [INSERT ANY INCENTIVES HERE.
-EX: At the end of the questionnaire you will have the opportunity to register for a drawing to win one of fifty red and black winter pom hat's with the NIU logo and statement, "Conversations that Matter".]
+EX: At the end of the questionnaire you will have the opportunity to register for a drawing to win one of fifty red and black winter pom hat's with the NIU logo and statement, "Conversations that Matter".
+Also, describe what the student will have to do to obtain the incentive (e.g., go to a location to pick up a hat, provide an email address, etc.) and whether any identifying information will be linked to their individual survey data.]